2084x/mpv-tools/README.md

 # mpv-tools

 Various scripts for mpv.

+Options (if available) can be configured at the beginning of each script.

+Keybinds can be changed at the end of each script.

 ## auto-set.lua

 Automatically sets `loop-file=inf` if duration <= given length or `pause` if path has no duration (image file).

-Can optionally ignore file types / directories.

 Based on [autoloop](https://github.com/zc62/mpv-scripts/blob/master/autoloop.lua).